bcgov/moh-pidp/infra/crunchydb/README.md

 3. Install crunchy-postgres helm chart

-<code>helm upgrade --install --namespace d8a8f9-dev crunchy-postgres .</code>
+<code>helm upgrade --install --values ./values.yaml --namespace d8a8f9-dev crunchy-postgres .</code>

 # Steps to Migrate Databases and Roles from the old Crunchy/Patroni to the new Crunchy